Developer Preview — This project is in active development. APIs may change. Provide feedback

 The MCP server automatically detects your project type and enables relevant tools.
 It reads configuration from your project's configuration files and provides AI assistants with context-aware tools to help you:

-• Discover and explore Salesforce Commerce APIs (both standard and custom APIs).
+• Discover and explore Salesforce Commerce APIs

-• Deploy cartridges and manage code versions on your B2C instances.
+• Deploy code and manage B2C instances

-• Get development guidelines and best practices for PWA Kit v3 and Storefront Next.
+• Get development guidelines and best practices

-• Generate components, pages, and scaffold new features with framework-specific patterns.
+• Generate components and scaffold new features

 Quick Start